robbert-harms/pyschematron/README.rst

 For all XPath expressions this package uses the `elementpath <https://github.com/sissaschool/elementpath>`_ library supporting XPath 1.0, 2.0, 3.0 and 3.1 selectors.

+Please note that, as of this writing, this package only supports Python 3.12.
+Older Python versions are not supported due to missing functionality (Python syntax primarily).
+Newer versions will be supported in due time.

 **********
 Python API